Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

-Nature’s Way is a reputable brand which makes supplements in the USA.
+Nature’s Way is a reputable brand that makes supplements in the USA.
 Their activated charcoal is incredibly popular.
-It contains only activated charcoal from coconut shells and no additives or fillers like many other brands of capsules do.
+It contains only activated charcoal from coconut shells, and no additives or fillers like many other brands of capsules do.

 Country Life Activated Charcoal Capsules